-If unanticipated R/W requirements are identified during design, the Production Management Office and the R/W Mapping Office should be notified as soon as the requirements are determined.
-The Production Management Office will then give direction as to continuing with the design and acquisition.
+If unanticipated R/W requirements are identified during design, the production management staff, and the R/W Mapping Office should be notified as soon as the requirements are determined.
+The production management staff will then give direction as to continuing with the design and acquisition.
 If acquisition continues, it will follow the previously discussed procedures.